LunarLogic/lunar-station/README.markdown

 * ack
 * curl
 * wget
+* ctags
+* (G)vim (Linux), MacVim (OSX)
-* MySQL client, server and dev libs/headers
+* MySQL client, server, dev libs and headers
 * libxml2
 * Firefox
 * Google Chrome
 * Skype

 On Linux the packages are installed from distro repositories.
-Packages not available in repositories are installed from .deb or .rpm files downloaded from vendor sites.
+Packages not available in official repositories are installed from custom, vendor provided repos.

 On OSX Homebrew is installed first and most of above packages are then installed with brew.
-Packages not available from Homebrew are installed from DMG files downloaded from vendor sites.
+Packages not available via Homebrew are installed from DMG files downloaded from vendor sites.

 # Requirements

-## Linux

-Nothing really.
-Ruby (1.8.6+) and Rubygems are required for Chef but Lunar Station bootstrap script checks for them and installs them automatically if needed on Fedora and Ubuntu systems from distro repos.
-For other distros just install ruby (with dev headers) and rubygems.
+Curl or wget.

 ## Mac OSX